ChanderG/analyzing-x86/README.md

-hw.c : A simple hello world c program. hello.c : A simple hello world c program with a single function
+hw.c : A simple hello world c program. hello.c : A simple hello world c program with a single function name.c : A simple c program with input and output of a single char